 Workshops & Tracks

-Download the draft agenda for the 2018 conference (pdf).
+Download the agenda (pdf)now expanded to include workshop descriptions and presenters.
 Note that the draft agenda may be subject to change.
-In the coming weeks, will update this page with workshop descriptions and speakers as they are finalized.
+In the coming days, we will update this document with new workshops and other details.
 Start mapping out your conference schedule now!

 Register Now for Pre-Conference Trainings